 2) Properties Panel

-For Example, When an element is not visible and the test fails, we get the below error message in the panel.
+For example, when an element is not visible and the test fails, we get the below error message in the panel.

 3) Test Logs

-Logs are a rich source of information on what happened underneath the UI.
+Logs are a rich source of information on what happens underneath the UI.
 The tool provides test logs when the user runs the tests on our grid or a 3rd party grid.
 The option can be found in the properties panel of the setup step.

 Testim.io provides 2 types of the Reporting feature: